networknt/light-doc/content/service/oauth/_index.md

 ### Two tokens to support microservices architecture

+Each service in a microservices application needs a subject token which identifies the original caller (the person who logged in the original client) and an access token which identifies the immediate caller (might be another microservices).
+Both tokens will be verified with scopes to the API endpoint level.
+Additional claims in these tokens will be used for fine-grained authorization which happens within the business context.

 ### Token exchange for high security

+Even with two tokens, we can only verify who is the original calller and which client is the immediate caller.
+For some highly protected service like payment or fund transfer, we need to ensure that the call is routed through some known services. light-oauth2 token service support token exchange and chaining so that a service can verify the entire call tree to authorize if the call is authorized or not.

 ### Service registration for scope calculation

+light-oauth2 has a service registration to allow all service to be registered with service id and all endpoints as well as scopes for the endpoint.
+During client registration, you can link a client to services/endpoints and the scope of the client can be calculated and updated in client table.
+This avoids developers to pass in scopes when getting access token as there might be hundreds of them for a client that accesses dozens of microservices.

+### All activities are audited

+A database audit handler has been wired into all light-oauth2 services to log each activity across services with sensitive info masked.
+In the future we will put these logs into AI stream processing to identify abnormal behaviors just like normal service log processing.

 ### OAuth2 server, portal and light-4j to form ecosystem